takelley1/linux-notes/kubernetes.md

 - `cluster-info` = Print IPs of services and where they're running.
 <br><br>
 - `get` = Get info for a resource TYPE
+  - `kubectl get all -A` = Get all resources in all namespaces.
+  - `kubectl get all -n splunk` = Get all resources in the *splunk* namespace.
   - `kubectl get pods -A` = List running pods in all (`-A`) namespaces.
   - `kubectl get pods -w` = Continuously watch (`-w`) pods as they update in the default namespace.
   - `kubectl get nodes -o wide` = List nodes with extra (`-o wide`) information.